statisticsnorway/helm-charts/source/ssb-chart/README.md

 `serviceAccount.create` | Specifies whether a ServiceAccount should be created | `true` `serviceAccount.name` | Override default name for the ServiceAccount | `<app.name>-sa`
 `serviceAccount.annotations` | Set annotations on ServiceAccount | `{}`
+`workloadIdentity.clusterProject` | The ID of the project containing the cluster where the application runs, typically `staging-bip` or `prod-bip` (Workload Identity is created if both this and `workloadIdentity.identityProject` are set) |
+`workloadIdentity.identityProject` | The ID of the project where Config Connector creates resources, typically `ssb-team-<teamname>-staging` or `ssb-team-<teamname>` (Workload Identity is created if both this and `workloadIdentity.clusterProject` are set) |
 `networkpolicy.enabled` | Define whether simple ingress NetworkPolicy will be generated | `true` `networkpolicy.overrideDefaultPolicy` | Allows manual definition of a NetworkPolicy. **NB!
 Use with caution !** | `empty` `PodSecurityContext.enabled`| Specify whether to consider PodSecurityContext template fragment in deployment.yaml| `false`|